We arrive in Carnarvon and go to the tourist information centre. Shut;

 have to stop.

 We intend to go out to Coalseam Conservation Park but we miss the

 Rolling hills, trees and farmland.
-It is so nice to see instead of rocks and
+It is so nice to see instead of

-life is good.
+still blowing but life is good.

-There is a constant loud banging like bullets penetrating steel and I wonder
+There is a constant loud banging like bullets penetrating steel and I

-headlight height.
+yellow.
+Nothing above headlight height.
 We decimate the grasshopper

 population and the farmers should be paying us as pest removers.
 (I had

 the cause we trundle on.

 We do all the touristy things and check out lookouts and have lunch at

 Coalseam. we go to Dongara and Port Denison.
 We move on and camp at a

 rest area 51K south of Eneabba.

 We leave early and arrive at Cervantes and go out to the Pinnacles.